code-warrior/git-workshop/git-workshop.md

 ## What Exactly is GitHub?

 GitHub is a user interface, or UI, wrapper around Git, much like Spotify is a UI wrapper around music.
-In these cases, a core technology (Git, music) is wrapped in a graphical user interface (GitHub, Spotify).
+In these cases, a core technology (Git; music) is wrapped in a graphical user interface (GitHub; Spotify).

 ---